pohl-michel/2D-MR-image-prediction/README.md

  - Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, ["Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers"](https://doi.org/10.1016/j.compmedimag.2026.102755), Computerized Medical Imaging and Graphics (2026) [[arXiv]](https://doi.org/10.48550/arXiv.2410.05882)

 A detailed description of the Lucas–Kanade registration algorithm used as a basis for this repository can be found in:
- - Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, and Ritu Bhusal Chhatkuli, ["Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy"](https://doi.org/10.1016/j.compmedimag.2021.101941), Computerized Medical Imaging and Graphics, 2021 [[arXiv]](https://doi.org/10.48550/arXiv.2207.05951).
+ - Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, and Ritu Bhusal Chhatkuli, ["Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy"](https://doi.org/10.1016/j.compmedimag.2021.101941), Computerized Medical Imaging and Graphics (2021) [[arXiv]](https://doi.org/10.48550/arXiv.2207.05951).